donquixote/bw-drupal/sites/all/modules/custom/bw_migrate/README.txt

 == Set up the BW Rox database

-cd ~/playground

-# If needed: fetch BW Rox test database from https://gitorious.org/bewelcome/rox/trees/master/testdb
-# figure out easy commandline way to fetch it!
-# gzip -d bewelcometest.sql.gz

 mysqladmin create bwroxdb
+zcat testdb/bewelcometest.sql.gz | mysql bwroxdb

 # For convenience: Use the same user that has privileges to BW Drupal database
-mysql -e 'GRANT ALL PRIVILEGES ON bwroxdb.* TO bwdrupaluser@localhost' cat bewelcometest.sql | mysql bwroxdb
+mysql -e 'GRANT ALL PRIVILEGES ON bwroxdb.* TO bwdrupaluser@localhost'

 == settings.php